-- Rubbing Anus on the ground (scooting)
+- Rubbing the anus on the ground (scooting)

-- Jumping up suddenly while at rest as if pricked by a pin
+- Jumping up suddenly while at rest, as if pricked by a pin

 - Periodically staring at the anal area

-Treatment for draining an anal gland abscess:
+Treatment for draining an anal gland abscess

 Topical flushing - Peroxide the area and use an antibacterial solution like VET BASICS® ChlorConazole™ Flush to treat.

 that cover pinworms will resolve this issue.
-Combination dewormers with Praziquantel are the best choice here.
+Combination dewormers with Praziquantel are the best choices.
 You should see resolution in a few days after treatment.
 Repeating in 30 days will assure tapeworms are cleared.

 A mild condition can be managed with hair removal and perianal cleansing using an antiseptic solution.
 Using Prednisone